-Artists at Play, an imaginative, artists-created playground offering active, FREE FUN for all ages is OPEN in Next 50 Plaza, located between the Museum of Pop Culture (MoPOP) and Seattle Center Armory, just north of the Monorail station.
+Artists at Play, an imaginative, artists-created playground offering active, FREE FUN for all ages, located in the plaza between the Museum of Pop Culture (MoPOP) and Seattle Center Armory, just north of the Monorail station.

 A 30-foot Climbing Tower, recommended for children ages 5 to 12, joins an inviting Labyrinth with a Rebus at its center, human-powered ADA-accessible Carousel, child-inspired musical instruments, listening stations, sound swings, play mounds and "story lines" to offer child-friendly FUN in keeping with the mission and purpose of Seattle Center.